-GRAPHIC DESIGN ASSOCIATE IN APPLIED SCIENCE \\
+GRAPHIC DESIGN ASSOCIATE IN APPLIED SCIENCE

-The Graphic Design program prepares students for a career in printed design in the graphics arts industry.
+The Graphic Design program prepares students for a career in print and web design in the graphics arts industry.
 This industry is constantly changing, with technological advances that require designers to take on more pre-press responsibilities.
-Students will learn to create and execute comprehensive designs that promote public consumption of materials, products or services, and to influence the opinions of individuals or organizations through printed communications.
+Students will use their creative talents to design and execute comprehensive pieces that promote public consumption of materials, products or services, and to influence the opinions of individuals or organizations through printed communications.